christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ignatius (the name "Meir" means "one who illuminates".
 Ignatius means firey one and Polycarp was famous for lighting himself on fire).

-Rabbi Akiva was likely Paul the Apostle.
+Aquila aka Rabbi Akiva was likely Paul the Apostle.
 In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel who was the teacher of rabbi Akiva, and in Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the